koenighotze/koenighotze.github.io/_posts/2017-11-14-devoxx-recap.markdown

 ### Continuous Delivery with Containers: The Good, the Bad, and the Ugly - Daniel Bryant
 ![Continuous Delivery with Containers](https://thepracticaldev.s3.amazonaws.com/i/zw0g3x5sh14p5g9nvyat.JPG)

-Top talk on everything CI/CD related with containers.
-Every slide as deep as it gets.
+Top talk on everything CI/CD related to containers.
+Every slide is as deep as it gets.
 Terrific.

 5/5

 ### API Versioning for Zero Downtime, Patrice Krakow
 IMHO disappointing description on what ING build internally to work with multi-version REST API releases.
-To high-level in my opinion.
+Too high-level in my opinion.

 2/5

 ### Angular for Java Developers, Yakov Fain

-A hands on introduction to the foundations of Angular.
-Although interesting, the talk itself was to high level, which could be expected at a Java conference, I guess.
+A hands-on introduction to the foundations of Angular.
+Although interesting, the talk itself was too high level, which could be expected at a Java conference, I guess.

 3/5